The world has changed.

 We made a radical departure from the standard customer service platforms and built our system around people, not cases or tickets.
 It’s about people talking to people—customers talking to customer service agents and having the kinds of conversations you have with a friend or partner.
 We’re trying to end the era of cases or tickets because who wants to be known as ticket #576935NFW.
 Gladly only asks that you remember your name.

 What does it mean to build a system around people?
 While virtually all existing systems route tickets, Gladly routes customers and keep every interaction, regardless of channel, in one open conversation.
 If a customer emails one day and calls the next, the agent handling the phone call sees the customer’s email from the day before—along with every other contact they’ve made with the company.
 With the customer at the center, multiple agents can work in parallel to take different tasks, solve an issue, or provide an answer in a fraction of the time it takes traditional systems.
+All you need to do now is make sure you bring on the right agents to represent your brand.

 Lifetime of conversations